-(ii) \$250,000, if the objective provided for in the revitalization agreement is environmental revitalization; and
+(ii) \$350,000, if the objective provided for in the revitalization agreement is environmental revitalization; and

-(iii) \$125,000, if the objective provided for in the revitalization agreement is social or cultural revitalization.
+(iii) \$150,000, if the objective provided for in the revitalization agreement is cultural or social revitalization.

-(4) A revitalization agreement must be final and executed by both parties prior to October 31st in the year before the taxation exemption is to go into effect and must
+(3) A revitalization agreement must be finalized prior to October 31 in the year before the taxation exemption is to go into effect and must:

-(a) describe the interest in land, or proposed interest in land, that is the subject of the revitalization agreement by reference to an assessment roll folio number, or by reference to lot number and survey plan, or by other sufficient and reliable form of description;
+(a) describe the interest in land, or proposed interest in land, which is the subject of the revitalization agreement by reference to an assessment roll folio number, or by reference to lot number and survey plan, or by other sufficient and reliable form of description;

-(b) provide the details of the nature and time-table of the investment to be made by the proponent in the reserve lands that are the subject of the revitalization agreement;
+(b) provide the details of the nature and timetable of the investment to be made by the proponent in the reserve lands which are the subject of the revitalization agreement;

-(c) detail the taxation year that the exemption will go into effect, any conditions precedent to the agreement coming into force, the duration of the revitalization agreement, and the percentage of exemption provided in regard to the interest in land that is the subject of the revitalization agreement;

-(d) include a provision that the exemption from taxation will end if the proponent taxpayer does not actually carry out the investment described in the revitalization agreement, or otherwise breaches the revitalization agreement; and
+(c) detail the taxation year that the exemption will go into effect, any conditions precedent to the agreement going into force, the duration of the revitalization agreement, and the percentage of exemption provided in regard to the interest in land which is the subject of the revitalization agreement;(d) include a provision that the exemption from taxation will end if the proponent does not actually carry out the investment described in the revitalization agreement, or otherwise breaches the revitalization agreement; and interest in land in subsequent years provided that a new investment meeting the criteria in subparagraph(2)(b)(i), (ii) or (iii) is made.

-(e) provide that the tax administrator is responsible for the implementation of the revitalization agreement on behalf of the First Nation, and provide the name of the individual responsible for the implementation of the revitalization agreement on behalf of the proponent taxpayer.
+(e) provide that the tax administrator shall be responsible for the implementation of the revitalization agreement on behalf of the First Nation, and provide the name of the individual responsible for the implementation of the revitalization agreement on behalf of the proponent taxpayer.